Dogs think, feel & learn.

 Exercises can be the way we use the tools.

-The exact recipe (a tool) for sweet potato pie can produce different results depending on how the baker combine the ingredients (the exercise).
+The exact recipe (a tool) for sweet potato pie can produce different results depending on the baker's preparation and baking of each pie (the exercise).

 A dog training tool may be a flat buckle collar.
 The way we use the collar during one training session with one dog, is the exercise.